 Whether you desire to make an impression at your existing workplace or an your attire can say a lot about your confidence and personality.
 The rules of dressing in the corporate environment keep changing, making it tricky to decide what to wear to work each day.

 Fortunately, we have decoded a few women’s work wear dress codes, enabling you to achieve that perfect corporate look that can make a lasting impression on your colleagues and seniors.

 To know which attire is acceptable in your organisation, it is critical to understand the four basic types of office dress codes.

 a.Business Formal or Boardroom Attire

 The business formal attire is preferred by people in the law profession or individuals who hold executive positions in an organisation.
-This attire can also be worn for important business meetings and conferences.
+This attire can also be worn for and conferences.

 The attire comprises a well-fitting pantsuit or skirt in a neutral colour (black, navy, or grey) with a formal white shirt.
 Complement this attire with conservative accessories (a diamond stud or a leather watch) and closed-toe pump shoes.